-27.3.3 Geogrids
+37.3.3 Geogrids

-Geogrids constitute a category of geosynthetics designed preliminarily to fulfill a reinforcement function.
+Geogrids constitute a category of geosynthetics designed preliminary to fulfill a reinforcement function.
 Geogrids have a uniformly distributed array of apertures between their longitudinal and transverse elements.
 The apertures allow direct contact between soil particles on either side of the installed sheet, thereby increasing the interaction between the geogrid and the backfill soil.

 Geogrids are composed of polypropylene, polyethylene, polyester, or coated polyester.
 They are formed by several different methods.
-The polyester and coated polyester geogrids are typically woven or knitted.
-Coating is generally performed using PVC or acrylics to protect the filaments from construction damage.
+The coated polyester geogrids are typically woven or knitted.
+Coating is generally performed using PVC or acrylics to protect the filaments from construction damage and to maintain the grid structure.
 The polypropylene geogrids are either extruded or punched sheet drawn, and polyethylene geogrids are exclusively punched sheet drawn.
-Figure 27.10 shows a number of typical geogrid products.
+Figure 37.10 shows a number of typical geogrid products.
+In the past several years, geogrids have also been manufactured by interlacing polypropylene or polyester strips together and welding them at their cross-over points (i.e., junctions).